splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 .. _monitor-k8s-cluster:

-Step 2: Monitor your Kubernetes cluster and your Cloud infrastructure
+Step 2: Monitor your Kubernetes cluster and your cloud infrastructure
 ========================================================================

 Now that you have data about your infrastructure, such as platform hosts, Kubernetes clusters, and cloud provider services, flowing into Splunk Observability Cloud,